PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

  we could determine how much each customer liked country and PBR&B. We also saw that if we had the matrix of users rating different artists and a matrix representing how much each customer liked country and PBR&B, then we could determine the country and PBR&B influences for each artist.
 So as long as we had two of the matrices we could determine the third.
 Unfortunately we only have one of the matrices, not two.
 It seems we are stuck.
 But there is a way to bootstrap our way of of this problem.
 We simply randomly guess the values of one of the other two matrices.
 Suppose we guess at the values of *Q*.
 Now we have two matrices, *R* and *Q* and we can determine *P*.
 Now we have all three matrices but for *Q* we just took a random guess, so it is a bit dodgy.
 But that is okay because now we have *P*, and with *P* and *R* we can determine a better guess for *Q*.
 So we do that.

-*P* is a bit dodgy as well since it was based on our original wild guess for *Q*, but now that we have a better value for *Q* we can use that to recompute *P*.
+Now *P* is a bit dodgy as well since it was based on our original wild guess for *Q*, but now that we have a better value for *Q* we can use that to recompute *P*.
 So the algorithm is this.

 1. compute random values for *Q*
 2. use that and *R* to compute *P*